isrealei/Docker-Containers/README.md

    - Build the Docker image locally to package the website and Nginx server.

 4. **Deploy to EC2 Instance:**
-   - Launch an Amazon EC2 instance.
+   - Launch an Amazon EC2 instance or any virtual machine of your choice.
    - Install Docker on the EC2 instance.
+For ubuntu install [here](https://docs.docker.com/engine/install/ubuntu/), for centOs install [here](https://docs.docker.com/engine/install/centos/).
    - Transfer the Docker image to the EC2 instance or build it directly on the instance.
    - Run the Docker container on the EC2 instance to serve the website.